peemtanapat/java-database-capstone/user_stories.md

 ### Story 5: Update Profile

 **Title:**
-As a doctor, I want to update my profile with specialization and contact information, so that patients have accurate details.
+As a doctor, I want to update my profile with specialty and contact information, so that patients have accurate details.

 **Acceptance Criteria:**

-1. Editable fields include specialization, phone, and email.
+1. Editable fields include specialty, phone, and email.
 2. Validation on required fields.
 3. Updated data reflects instantly.